manogna-mujje/C-Mini-Projects/Book Management App/README.md

 contain books with authors whose last names start with A – M, and the other list should contain books with authors whose last names start with N – Z. Print each author list and include the count of books in the list.

+Check the expected output folder to check the format of expected output.